 If a grader is a member of more than one committee, confirming own grades will confirm for all committees, even if the grader hasn’t set marks or grades in all committees.

-Confirmation of final grades
+Confirmation of marks and grades

 This setting applies to both tests that use committee based grading, and tests that don’t use committees at all.
 If there is only one grader assigned to grade, this setting has no practical effect.